kanidm/kanidm/book/src/developers/designs/sudo.rst

 a sudo mode to kanidm.
 This relies on some changes from Oauth.rst (namely interactive session identification).

-Only interactive sessions (IE not api passwords or radius) must be elligble for sudo mode.
+Only interactive sessions (IE not api passwords or radius) must be eligible for sudo mode.

 Sudo mode when requested will perform a partial-reauthentication of the account using a single factor (if mfa).
 This is determined based on the credential uuid of the associated session.